ratankaliani/sp1-vectorx/README.md

 ## Cycle Count

 Header Range
-- ~200M cycles.
+- ~M cycles.
 Primarily dominated by Blake2B hashing of the headers in the header range commitment tree.

 Rotate
-- ~XM cycles.
+- ~211M cycles.